kstenerud/dogma/dogma_v1.md

 #### Codepoint Escape

 A codepoint escape interprets the hex digits between the sequence `\[` and `]` as the hexadecimal numeric value of the codepoint being referred to.
-What actual [bits](#bits) result from the codepoint escape depends on the [character set]((https://www.iana.org/assignments/character-sets/character-sets.xhtml))
+What actual [bits](#bits) result from the codepoint escape depends on the [character set](https://www.iana.org/assignments/character-sets/character-sets.xhtml) being used.

 ```dogma
 codepoint_escape = '[' & digit_hex+ & ']';